decentrio/onomy-testnet/onomy-testnet-3/README.md

 # onomy-testnet-3
 ## Overview
-This is new testnet `onomy-testnet-3` which includes the new modules and SDK50 for testing before implementing in the mainnet.
+This is new testnet `onomy-testnet-3` which includes the new `reserve` module and SDK v0.50 for testing before implementing in the mainnet.
 This testnet also have mainnet state at version `v2.0.0`, to test the upgrade compability.

 ## Instructions
 As the chain is alrady running, validators don't need to submit gentx but use the faucet to get token to create validator later.

-- Curent version: `v2.1.1-testnet.2`
+- Curent version: `v2.1.4-testnet`
 - Genesis: https://raw.githubusercontent.com/decentrio/onomy-testnet/refs/heads/main/onomy-testnet-3/genesis.json
 - RPC: https://onomy-testnet.rpc.decentrio.ventures:443
 - API: https://onomy-testnet.api.decentrio.ventures:443